PIA (Private Internet Access) review (2019) – A well-secured, low-priced service

 The dashboard will disappear from your display when you’re not using it.
 If you need it, you can find it in your task bar.
 Sometimes, you might have to click the little arrow in the bottom right corner of your display (^).
 You’ll need to click this if you want to enable or disable the connection.
 This way, the application will stay hidden unless you really need it.
 This is a useful feature when you want to keep your VPN out of sight, but it can be annoying when you want to do something within the dashboard: as soon as you click somewhere else in your display, the dashboard is gone again.

 In general, PIA’s software is transparent and pleasant to work with.
 It has a calm appearance and clear options.

 Pricing and methods of payment

-PIA offers three subscriptions to choose from: a monthly, a 1-year and a 2-year option.
-If you decide on a monthly contract—which you can cancel after each month—it will cost $9.95 per month.
-A 1-year contract comes down to $5.99 per month.
-If you choose a 2-year contract, you’ll only spend $3.49 per month.
-This saves you a whopping 65% when compared to a monthly subscription.
+PIA offers three subscriptions to choose from: a monthly, a 6 month and a yearly option.
+If you decide on a monthly contract—which you can cancel after each month—it will cost $6.95 per month.
+A 6 month contract comes down to $5.99 per month.
+If you choose a yearly contract, you’ll only spend $3.33 per month.
+This means you save over 50% compared to a monthly subscription.
 In short: the longer your subscription, the cheaper it relatively is for you.

 All subscriptions to Private Internet Access give you complete access to their entire VPN network.
 They also provide a 7-day money-back guarantee, allowing you to try the VPN before actually committing to a contract.